How To Cope With Chronic Stress In 2020

 - They may get angry or depressed easily

-This type of person tends to elevate their hormonal levels by virtue of the way they view the world, ultimately causing themselves more unnecessary stress for longer periods of time.
+This type of person tends to elevate their hormonal levels, ultimately causing themselves more unnecessary stress for longer periods of time.

 Typically a person with this condition has gotten accustomed to feeling and behaving this way.
 It is often because of the involvement of family or friends that a person suffering with chronic stress decides to get help or make changes.